Although most strokes occur in adults, they can happen at any age. Strokes in kids are uncommon — and they can be hard to diagnose.

 In adults, the clot-busting drug tissue plasminogen activator (tPA) is an option when given quickly.
 While the long-term benefit of tPA in children might not be as large as in adults, our best evidence suggests that it can be safely used in children.

-One relatively novel treatment available through our interventional neurologists and neurosurgeons is a mechanical thrombectomy.
+One relatively novel treatment available through our interventional neurologists and neurosurgeons is a endovascular thrombectomy (EVT), also known as mechanical thrombectomy.
 By passing special catheters through the main arteries in the trunk and chest to the blood supply of the brain, stroke-causing clots can be removed.
 These kinds of procedures help reduce damage when used even up to 24 hours after a stroke onset.

 After these initial stroke treatments, your child may remain on aspirin or blood thinners to prevent another stroke.
 Rehabilitation — including physical, occupational, and speech therapy — also is often needed.